Lost & Found Pets

 Holding Period

 If an animal comes to us with no identification, they are held as stray for 72 hours.
 If an animal comes to us with identification, they are held as stray for 120 hours.
-If an owner does not claim a lost pet, we will evaluate them for transfer or adoption.
-Finders have the right to adopt.
+If an owner does not claim a lost pet, we will evaluate their health, behavior, and quality of life.
+Animals with untreatable or unmanageable medical or behavioral issues may be humanely euthanized.
 In an effort to find owners, we search our lost/found database, call all numbers on tags, search for a microchip, search internet postings, post on social media, and call nearby shelters if we suspect animals may have traveled.
 All stray animals who do not have identification are posted on the Lincoln County Lost and Found Pets Facebook page.

-Unless we have up to date vaccination information, all stray animals receive flea treatment, dewormer, and vaccinations (distemper-parvo and bordetella for dogs and FVCRP for cats) on intake in order to protect their own health and the health of the animals already in our care.
+Unless we have up to date vaccination information, all animals entering the shelter may receive flea treatment, dewormer, and vaccinations on intake in order to protect their own health and the health of the animals already in our care.

 Fee to Reclaim Your Dog